Best U.S. Dollar Credit Cards In Canada For 2026

 Can Canadian citizens get U.S. credit cards?

-It's possible, but Canadians who want a U.S. credit card from an American bank must show proof that they have an American address, an American bank account, and a Social Security Number (not a Social Insurance Number).
+It's possible, but Canadians who want a U.S. credit card from an American bank must provide proof of an American address, a U.S. bank account, and a Social Security Number (not a Social Insurance Number).

 Do I need a U.S. address to get a USD credit card?